Disentangling Tabular Data Towards Better One-Class Anomaly Detection: Methodology

 \subsection{Overview}

 Our strategy for anomaly detection is illustrated in Figure~\ref{fig:illustration}.
 Considering a tabular dataset where each sample is composed of $M$ attributes: $x_i = \{a_1, a_2, \cdots, a_M\}$.
 We denote the CorrSets of normal data as $s^{norm}_{i,1}$ and $s^{norm}_{i,2}$, $s^{norm}_{i,1} \cup s^{norm}_{i,2} = x_i^{norm}$ if there are no noise attributes in $x_i$.
 The inherent correlation can be captured by training network $f_{\theta}$ to restore the original data with only $s^{norm}_1$ or $s^{norm}_2$, i.e. $f_{\theta}(s^{norm}_{i,1}) \rightarrow x_i^{norm}$ and $f_{\theta}(s^{norm}_{i,2}) \rightarrow x_i^{norm}$.
 For anomaly instances during the test stage, we also extract two subsets, $s_1^{anom}$ and $s_2^{anom}$.
 If anomaly attributes are presented in $s_1^{anom}$ or $s_2^{anom}$, normal attributes of anomalies can not be reconstructed well, as the internal relations of anomalies deviate from those of normal instances.
 There is a case where anomalous attributes are not in two subsets, but the model fails to restore them using normal attribute subsets, still producing large reconstruction errors.
 Noisy attributes are unavoidable in real-world scenarios; however, neither normal nor anomaly attributes reconstruct noise well, which barely affects the distinction between normal and abnormal samples.
 Accordingly, a criterion based on the reconstruction error for anomaly detection can be built by disentangling CorrSets from normal samples.
+It is worth noting that our method leverages reconstruction to detect anomalies rather than fully restoring the original data.

-We present the framework of our method in Figure~\ref{fig:framework}.
+The framework of our method is presented in Figure~\ref{fig:framework}.
 Given one sample for illustrating our procedure, the encoder takes it as input and extracts its latent features.
 Then, a two-head self-attention module is utilized to disentangle tabular data for extracting features of two attribute subsets.
 Afterward, a decoder maps these features back to the input space for independently reconstructing the original data.
 Our model is trained in an end-to-end fashion and optimized by a disentangling loss and a reconstruction loss.
 During inference, the sum of the two subsets' reconstruction errors serves as the anomaly score for each test sample.